infisoftsolution/terms-of-service/index.md

-📄 TERMS OF SERVICE
+# Terms of Service

-Last updated: December 2025
+**Last updated: December 2025**

-These Terms of Service (“Terms”) govern your access to and use of the Sleep Sounds mobile application (“App”), operated by Infisoft Solution (“we,” “our,” or “us”).
+These Terms of Service ("Terms") govern your access to and use of the **Sleep Sounds** mobile application (the "App"), operated by **Infisoft Solution** ("we", "our", or "us").

 By downloading, accessing, or using the App, you agree to be bound by these Terms.
 If you do not agree, please do not use the App.

+---

-1. Eligibility
+## 1. Eligibility

-The App is intended for users 12 years of age or older.
+The App is intended for users **12 years of age or older**.

-If you are under the age of 18, you confirm that you have permission from a parent or legal guardian to use the App.
-Parents or guardians are responsible for supervising use by minors.
+If you are under 18 years old, you confirm that you have permission from a parent or legal guardian to use the App.
+Parents or guardians are responsible for monitoring the use of the App by minors.

+---

-2. Description of the Service
+## 2. Description of the Service

 The App provides:

-Sleep, relaxation, and ambient audio content

-Sound mixing and playlist features

-Free and premium content accessible via in-app purchases

-The App is designed for general wellness and relaxation purposes only.

-3. Health & Wellness Disclaimer

-The App is not a medical device and does not provide medical advice, diagnosis, or treatment.

-Sleep results may vary from person to person

-The App should not replace professional medical advice

-Consult a qualified healthcare provider if you experience ongoing sleep or health issues

-4. User Responsibilities

-You agree to:

-Use the App for personal, non-commercial use only

-Comply with all applicable laws and regulations

-Not misuse, disrupt, or interfere with the App

-You agree NOT to:

-Copy, reproduce, distribute, sell, license, or exploit any audio or content

-Record, extract, or redistribute sounds from the App

-Reverse-engineer, decompile, or attempt to access source code

-Use the App for illegal or unauthorized purposes

-5. Intellectual Property & Copyright

-All content in the App — including but not limited to:

-Audio files

-Sound mixes

-Visual designs

-Logos, icons, and branding

-— is fully owned by Infisoft Solution and protected by copyright and intellectual property laws.

-🚫 No sound, audio, or content may be copied, reused, shared, or redistributed in any form without prior written permission.

-Unauthorized use may result in legal action.

-6. Subscriptions & In-App Purchases

-The App may offer:

-Monthly, yearly, or lifetime premium subscriptions

-Important points:

-Payments are processed through Apple App Store

-Subscriptions automatically renew unless canceled at least 24 hours before the renewal period

-Pricing may vary by region

-Refunds are managed exclusively by Apple

-We do not control Apple’s billing or refund policies.

-7. Free & Premium Content
+- Sleep, relaxation, and ambient audio content
+- Sound mixing and playlist functionality
+- Free and premium features accessible through in-app purchases

+The App is designed for **general wellness and relaxation purposes only**.

+---

+## 3. Health & Wellness Disclaimer

+The App is **not a medical device** and does not provide medical advice, diagnosis, or treatment.

+- Sleep results may vary from person to person
+- The App should not be used as a substitute for professional medical advice
+- If you have a medical condition or sleep disorder, consult a qualified healthcare professional

+---

+## 4. User Responsibilities

+You agree to use the App only for **personal, non-commercial purposes**.

+You agree **not to**:
+- Copy, record, reproduce, modify, distribute, or sell any audio or content from the App
+- Extract or reuse sounds for commercial or public use
+- Reverse-engineer, decompile, or attempt to access the App’s source code
+- Use the App in violation of any applicable laws or regulations

+---

+## 5. Intellectual Property & Copyright

+All content within the App — including but not limited to:
+- Audio files and sound mixes
+- Visual design, UI elements, and branding
+- Logos, icons, and trademarks

+is the **exclusive property of Infisoft Solution** and is protected by copyright and intellectual property laws.

+🚫 **Unauthorized copying, recording, redistribution, or reuse of any sounds or content is strictly prohibited** and may result in legal action.

+---

+## 6. Subscriptions & In-App Purchases

+The App may offer monthly, yearly, or lifetime premium subscriptions.

+- Payments are processed securely through the **Apple App Store**
+- Subscriptions automatically renew unless canceled at least 24 hours before the end of the current billing period
+- Pricing may vary based on region
+- Refunds are managed exclusively by Apple in accordance with their policies

+We do not control Apple’s billing or refund processes.

+---

+## 7. Free & Premium Content

 Some features and sounds are available for free, while others require a premium subscription.

 We reserve the right to:

-Modify, add, or remove content
+- Modify, add, or remove content

-Change which content is free or premium
+- Change feature availability

-Update pricing and plans at any time
+- Adjust pricing or subscription plans at any time

+---

-8. Third-Party Services
+## 8. Third-Party Services

-The App may rely on third-party services (such as analytics or app store services).
+The App may use third-party services for analytics, performance monitoring, or distribution.

-We are not responsible for:
+We are not responsible for the availability, functionality, or policies of third-party services.

-Third-party service availability

-Changes in their policies or functionality
+---

-9. Service Availability
+## 9. Service Availability

-We strive to keep the App available at all times, but:

-We do not guarantee uninterrupted access
+We strive to provide reliable access to the App, but we do not guarantee uninterrupted or error-free operation.

-Features may change, be suspended, or discontinued
+The App or its features may be modified, suspended, or discontinued at any time without notice.

-Maintenance or updates may affect availability
+---

-10. Limitation of Liability
+## 10. Limitation of Liability

-To the maximum extent permitted by law:

-Infisoft Solution shall not be liable for:
+To the maximum extent permitted by law, **Infisoft Solution** shall not be liable for:

-Any indirect, incidental, or consequential damages
+- Any indirect, incidental, or consequential damages

-Loss of data, profits, or usage
+- Loss of data, profits, or business opportunities

-Health, sleep, or wellness outcomes related to App use
+- Health, sleep, or wellness outcomes resulting from App usage

 Use of the App is at your own risk.

+---

-11. Termination
+## 11. Termination

-We reserve the right to:

-Suspend or terminate access to the App
+We reserve the right to suspend or terminate your access to the App if you violate these Terms or misuse the App.

-Restrict use for violations of these Terms

-Termination may occur without prior notice if misuse is detected.
+Termination may occur without prior notice.

+---

-12. Changes to These Terms
+## 12. Changes to These Terms

 We may update these Terms from time to time.

-Updates will be posted on this page

-Continued use of the App means acceptance of the updated Terms
+Updated versions will be published on this page.
+Continued use of the App after changes indicates acceptance of the revised Terms.

+---

-13. Governing Law
+## 13. Governing Law

-These Terms shall be governed by and interpreted in accordance with the laws of India, without regard to conflict-of-law principles.
+These Terms shall be governed by and interpreted in accordance with the laws of **India**, without regard to conflict of law principles.

+---

-14. Contact Information
+## 14. Contact Information

-For questions, support, or legal inquiries:
+If you have questions or concerns about these Terms, you may contact us at:

-📧 Email: nbowdeveloper@gmail.com
+📧 **Email:** nbowdeveloper@gmail.com

-✅